alegresor/QMCGenerators.jl/docs/src/tutorial.md

  0.898627  0.765801   0.221646
 ```

-A similar API is available for Lattices:
+A similar API is available for randomly shifted Lattices:

 ```jldoctest
 Next(RandomShift(LatticeSeqB2(3),1,7),4)